folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ## Permissions

-In order to interact with order settings, a user needs to be assigned the following permission:
+In order to interact with order settings, a user needs to be assigned the following permissions: